noodlemctwoodle/unraid-pfelk/docs/UnRAID-pfELK.md

 ## Checking the container

-1. Browse to Kibana using the IP of your UnRAID server <http://1.2.3.4:5601> and check that Kibana is accessible.
+1. Browse to Kibana using the IP of your UnRAID server <http://1.2.3.4:5601> or clicking the and container and `WebUI` and check that Kibana is accessible.

 2. Proceed with [Configuring Patterns](https://github.com/3ilson/pfelk/blob/master/install/configuration.md#kibana) on `3ilson` GitHub and importing the dashboards.